davidfeng88/CollisionViz/README.md

   loaded: false,
 }
 ```
-The `start`, `finish`, and `date` fields are updated by the control panel component and used by the map component.
-The `loaded` field is updated by both the control panel and the map components, and used by the control panel components.
+The `start`, `finish`, and `date` fields are updated by the `control panel` component and used by the `map` component.
+The `loaded` field is updated by both components, and used by the `control panel`.

 ### When a new date is selected
-1. The control panel updates the `date` field and sets the `loaded` to be false, which makes the control panel render the loading spinner.
+1. `Control panel` updates the `date` field and sets the `loaded` to be false, which makes `control panel` render the loading spinner.
-2. The map component removes the current heatmap and all the markers on the map.
-Then it fetches collision information from data source using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+2. `Map` removes the current heatmap and all the markers on the map.
+Then it fetches collision information from the data source using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 3. Using a promise, after the fetch finishes, the returned data, an array of collisions, is first filtered.
 Collisions without time and location values are discarded.
 Then the filtered data are stored in an object, with times of the collisions as the keys, and arrays of collisions as the values.
-Note that the keys are converted to number of minutes from midnight.
-The map also builds a new heatmap based on the collision data.
+Note that the keys (time) are converted to numbers of minutes from midnight. `Map` also builds a new heatmap based on the collision data.
 ```javascript
 this.collisions = {
     0: [